coinosis/coinosis/README.md

 ```

 You can add as many accounts as you wish.
+Note that this allows you to use accounts generated from different mnemonics.

+## Add owl's address to the `.owl` file

+Owl (our back-end) allows users to interact with our smart contracts without crypto.
+In other words, it's a fiat on-ramp.
+In order to test that functionality, you need to fund its account.
+To do so, add owl's address (which can be configured in owl's `settings.json`) to a `.owl` file in this repo's root folder.

 ## run locally